 Special Olympics Texas is governed by a Board of Directors, which consists of 25 out of 39 volunteer positions.
 Among these positions are two athlete positions, and one is currently filled.
 Special Olympics Texas was one of the first chapters in the nation to implement athlete participation on its governing Board by amending its bylaws in 1995 to allow for three athlete positions.

 In addition to meeting the requirements of the position the Director is filling, a Board member shall have demonstrated leadership qualities through their public relations, public awareness, fund raising and/or program accomplishments on behalf of Special Olympics Texas.
 Applications for membership are submitted to the Board Management/Governance Committee for review.
 Final nominees are presented to the entire Board of Directors for selection.

 Susanne is a champion for Inclusion & Diversity is committed to promoting diversity throughout Coca-Cola Southwest Beverages and the Community.
-Susanne is involved with the Network of Executive Women, Executive Women’s Partnership of Houston, and Special Olympics Texas.
-She also enjoys spending time with her family and playing golf.
-Susanne and her wife Rhonda, live in Houston with their two dogs, Bentley and Beamer.
+Susanne is involved with the Network of Executive Women, Executive Women’s Partnership of Houston, and Special Olympics of Texas.
+She also enjoys spending time with her family.
+She and her wife Rhonda live in Houston with their two dogs, Bentley and Beamer.